 Types of Mechanical Transmissions in Electronic Equipment:

 The load is driven by an electric or hydraulic motor through a conventional mechanical transmission.
-The power transmission in early electronic equipment was almost all electromechanical (Electric motor → Traditional mechanical transmission → Load).
+The power transmission in early electronic equipment was almost always electromechanical (Electric motor → Traditional mechanical transmission → Load).
 With the development of hydraulic technology and motor technology, electro-hydraulic drive (Hydraulic motor → Traditional mechanical transmission → Load) and direct drive have gradually appeared.

 The load is directly driven by a special motor or hydraulic cylinder.
 Because the mechanical transmission device is omitted, the transmission precision and the structural resonance frequency are relatively high, so the servo bandwidth can be made relatively wide, which is beneficial to improve the stability and accuracy of the system.